Background: Why do we need to fundraise?

 So, how do we fundraise at Le Monde?

 - Readathon.
 We conduct an annual Readathon, which is both lots of fun and a great success from a fundraising perspective.
-The Readathon will occur again this January or February.
-Much like the Run for the Arts, students will obtain sponsorships for pages read instead of laps, to earn individual, class and all-school rewards and accolades.
+The Readathon generally occurs in January or February, and coincides with the Oregon Battle of the Books competition.
+Much like our Run, students will obtain sponsorships for pages read instead of laps, to earn individual, class and all-school rewards and accolades.
+We generally hope to raise about $35,000 from the Readathon.
 How can you contribute?
-Contact parent organizer Jacqui Brock (firstname.lastname@example.org) if you would like to help coordinate the Readathon, or sponsor a student!
+Contact the Michelle Lamanet (firstname.lastname@example.org) if you would like to help coordinate the Readathon, or sponsor a student!

 - Corporate Matches.
 Many employers will match employee contributions to charitable organizations.
 Le Monde Immersion is a nonprofit corporation that is recognized as exempt from tax by the IRS under Section 501(c)(3) of the Internal Revenue Code, and we have registered with the corporate matching programs of employers like NIKE and Intel (Benevity).
 Please contact me if you need our assistance in providing the requisite paperwork for your employer’s matching program.